hochunlin28/VRDL_final/README.md

 ```
 python tools/train.py configs/swinT/swinT.py
 ```
+## download pretrainted model
+* After we train, it will get epoch5.pth in work_dir/swin-t_0:1, please put epoch5.pth in work_dir/swin-t_0:1 to run generate_csv.py

 ## Generate csv file
 * It will generate the csv file. modify the `checkpoint` variable to select different model weight.
 ```